Ailanthus altissima: As an exotic plant

 The earliest introductions of A. altissima to countries outside of its native range were to the southern areas of Korea and to Japan.
-The tree may be native to these areas, but the tree is generally agreed to be a very early introduction.
+It is possible the tree may be native to these areas, but is generally agreed to have been a very early introduction.
 Within China, it has also been naturalized beyond its native range in areas such as Qinghai, Ningxia, and Xinjiang.

 In 1784, not long after Jussieu had sent seeds to England, some were forwarded to the United States by William Hamilton, a gardener in Philadelphia.
 In both Europe and America, it quickly became a favored ornamental, especially as a street tree, and by 1840, it was available in most nurseries.
 The Tree of Heaven was brought to California by Chinese immigrants who came during the California Gold Rush of the 1850s.